Janet 1.10.1-9cfc3d9 Documentation

 Buffers in Janet are the mutable version of strings.
 Since strings in Janet can hold any sequence of bytes, including zeros, buffers share this same property and can be used to hold any arbitrary memory, which makes them very simple but versatile data structures.
 They can be used to accumulate small strings into a large string, to implement a bitset, or to represent sound or images in a program.

-A Buffer literal looks like a string literal, but prefixed with an
+A buffer literal looks like a string literal, but prefixed with an at symbol

 (def my-buf @"This is a buffer.") (defn make-buffer "Creates a buffer" @"a new buffer") (make-buffer) # -> @"a new buffer" (= (make-buffer) (make-buffer)) # -> false # All buffers are unique - buffers are equal only to themselves.

 Getting bytes from a buffer

 To get bytes from a buffer, use the

 built-in data structures.
 Bytes in a buffer are indexed from 0, and each byte is

 (def buf @"abcd") (get buf 0) # -> 97 (0 buf) # -> 97 # Use destructuring to print 4 # bytes of a buffer. (let [[b1 b2 b3 b4] buf] (print b1) (print b2) (print b3) (print b4))